jenkinsci/pipeline-aws-plugin/README.md

 # Changelog

 ## 1.16 (master)
+* Add federatedUserId for withAWS support - generates temporary aws credentials for federated user which gets logged in CloudTrail

 ## 1.15
 * Add the following options to `S3Upload` : `workingDir`, `includePathPattern`, `excludePathPattern`, `metadatas` and `acl`